What it is Like to Grow Up With Six Sisters

 Growing up with six sisters was a lot of fun.
 We would scream and shout when we disagreed.

-Usually over different things like someone took another sisters dress to school and comes back after three months without the dress, obviously, because she didn’t want to give it back.
+Usually we fight over different things like someone took another sisters dress to school, and comes back after three months without the dress, obviously, because she didn’t want to give it back.
 Or something as silly as sharing a piece of information that turned out to be inaccurate.

 We never lacked comedy and drama, even my parents developed selective deafness whenever we started bickering.